cirosantilli/db/mysql.md

     a    2
     b    2

+##### GROUP BY and JOIN

+    CREATE TABLE users (id INT PRIMARY KEY, age INT);
+    CREATE TABLE posts (
+        id INT PRIMARY KEY,
+        userid INT,
+        FOREIGN KEY (userid) REFERENCES users(id)
+    );
+    INSERT INTO users VALUES (1, 20), (2, 20);
+    INSERT INTO posts VALUES (1, 1), (2, 1), (3, 2);
+    # How many posts each user has.
+Also show user age.
+    SELECT
+        users.id,
+        users.age,
+        COUNT(*)
+    FROM
+        users
+    INNER JOIN
+        posts
+    ON
+        users.id = posts.userid
+    GROUP BY
+        users.id
+    ;
+    DROP TABLE posts;
+    DROP TABLE users;

+Output:

+    id  age  COUNT(*)
+    1   20   2
+    2   20   1

+T-SQL forces you to put `users.age` and any non-aggregate column under `GROUP BY` as well like:

+    GROUP BY
+        users.id,
+        users.age,

+##### GROUP BY without aggregate

 Without an aggregate function, works like `DISTINCT`.

-However, do not rely on that and prefer `DISTINCT` instead, since `GROUP BY` is designed to work with aggregates, and may have subtly different semantics: <http://stackoverflow.com/questions/164319/is-there-any-difference-between-group-by-and-distinct>
+But don't rely on that and prefer `DISTINCT` instead, since `GROUP BY` is designed to work with aggregates, and may have subtly different semantics: <http://stackoverflow.com/questions/164319/is-there-any-difference-between-group-by-and-distinct>

 In particular, T-SQL raises an error if you try to do that.